Azure/data-api-builder/README.md

   - relationship navigation
 - Easy development via dedicated CLI

-## Limitations

-- JWT only supports Azure AD

-## Known Issues

-List of known issues and possible workarounds, where applicable and possible, is available here: [Known Issues](./docs/known-issues.md).

 ## Getting Started

 To get started quickly with Data API builder for Azure Databases, you can use the [Getting Started](./docs/getting-started/getting-started.md) tutorial, that will help to get familiar with some basic tools and concepts while giving you a good experience on how much Data API builder for Azure Databases can make you more efficient, but removing the need to write a lot of plumbing code.